markferdo/Smart-Garage-Door/README.md

 💠 If power is lost during calibration, open/close it indicates an error using LEDs, and then the device needs to recalibrate.
 ###
 💠 If the door gets stuck, it immediately stops and indicates an error.
+## How the device works:
+The software operates in a state machine consisting of two states.
+Case 1 is responsible for calibration, and Case 2 is responsible for door open/close operations.
+When the device powers on, it checks the EEPROM states, and based on the EEPROM states, it directs the system to the relevant case.
+In each case, a stuck detection is performed, and if the door gets stuck it immediately stops and recalibrates the door.